CPAN-Security/security.metacpan.org/_posts/2025-06-05-two-arg-open.md

     open my $fh, '<', $file;

+The 3-argument open has been supported since Perl v5.6.0, so there is no worry about supporting older versions of Perl.

 You can identify this issue in your code using the [Perl::Critic](https://metacpan.org/dist/Perl-Critic) [ProhibitTwoArgOpen](https://metacpan.org/pod/Perl::Critic::Policy::InputOutput::ProhibitTwoArgOpen) policy.
 There is a similar policy in [Perl::Lint](https://metacpan.org/dist/Perl-Lint).